 You Have Researched Breathing: Like Elsword, she has to advance to a certain level to be able to do... a kick.
 A simple knee kick to the chest, not anything flashy like Rena's.
 Like Elsword's, it can extend combos.

-Add came from a family of Nasod researchers who were purged amidst the Human-Nasod wars.
+Add came from a family of Nasod researchers who were purged amidst the Human-Nasod wars and he got thrown to a life of slavery after the wars.
 While trying to escape, Add got trapped in the Ancient Library, but with enough food and books there, he spent his time expanding his knowledge and constructing himself a special weapon, called Nasod Dynamo, from broken Nasod parts inside the library.
 After several years, he came out mentally unhinged from the isolation, along with an obsession to find rare Nasod codes.
 As the library distorted time inside, he ends up in the future outside, where the Nasods no longer exist.
 He manipulates Wally in order to grow his strength and originally sought to find a way to get back to the past.
 That was until Add found traces of "that person" from the corrupted Nasod King.Staying true to his concept of being a mechanic, Add uses his mechanized weapon Nasod Dynamo and electricity in battle.
 He can create electric pillars or use his mobile weapon 'Nasod Dynamo' for melee attack.
 His attack style will be transitioning in-between long range and close range attacks.His job paths so far are as follows:

 Add -> Psychic Tracer -> Lunatic Psyker